msk-mind/luna/docs/user.rst

 API Use
 =======
-In addition to launching jobs from the command lines, Luna can also used in Python files or Jupyter Notebooks.
+In addition to launching jobs from the command lines, Luna can also be used in Python files or Jupyter Notebooks.
 After installation, you can simply import it into a Python file and access the built-in functions just as you would for any other library ::

     import luna
-    from luna.data_processing.pathology.common import preprocess
+    from luna.pathology.common import preprocess

 .. _Tutorials: